ericgitangu/OA/dsa.md

 ### Breadth-First Search (BFS) (Intermediate)

-Description: BFS (Breadth-First Search) uses a queue data structure to systematically traverse a graph level by level, starting from a source node.
-The queue (typically implemented with collections.deque for O(1) operations) ensures we process nodes in FIFO (First-In-First-Out) order, which naturally creates the level-by-level traversal pattern.
-A visited set/hash table tracks explored nodes to avoid cycles.
-The queue contains nodes to be processed, while the visited set prevents re-processing of nodes in graphs with cycles.
-Time complexity is O(V + E) where V is vertices and E is edges, as we visit each vertex once and explore each edge once.
-Space complexity is O(V) for both queue and visited set in worst case.
+Description: BFS (Breadth-First Search) is a fundamental graph traversal algorithm that uses two key data structures:

+Data Structures Used:
+- Queue (collections.deque):
+  - Stores nodes to be processed in FIFO order
+  - O(1) enqueue/dequeue operations
+  - Naturally creates level-by-level traversal
+  - Maintains frontier between explored and unexplored nodes
+  - Typically implemented with collections.deque for efficiency
+  - Size is O(V) in worst case for complete graphs

+- Visited Set (Hash Set):
+  - Tracks already explored nodes
+  - O(1) lookups to check for visited nodes
+  - Prevents cycles and re-processing
+  - Essential for graphs with cycles
+  - Implemented as hash table/set for efficiency
+  - Size is O(V) to store all vertices

+The algorithm works by:
+1. Starting from source node, add to queue and visited set
+2. While queue not empty:
+   - Dequeue next node to process
+   - Add all unvisited neighbors to queue and visited set
+3. Queue ensures level-by-level traversal
+4. Visited set prevents cycles

+Key advantages of this approach:
+- Guarantees shortest path in unweighted graphs
+- Visits nodes in order of distance from source
+- Memory efficient O(V) space complexity
+- Handles disconnected components if needed
+- Natural for level-order tree traversal

+Time complexity is O(V + E) since we:
+- Visit each vertex once O(V)
+- Explore each edge once O(E)
+Space complexity is O(V) for both queue and visited set.

 ```python
     from collections import deque